adityamajji1654/Task-Makerr/README.md

 # Credits

-This project could have been possible without the invaluable contribution from my teammates (listed in alphabetic order of first names)
+This project couldn't have been possible without the invaluable contribution of my teammates (listed in alphabetic order of first names)

 - [Abhinav Kumar](https://github.com/Abhinav1-Kumar)
 - [Akshit Sharma](https://github.com/akshit-iitg)